preyanshpranav/spam-detection/README.md

 ## Dataset
 - The dataset used is the **Enron Email Dataset**.
 - **Location in repo:** `enron_spam_data.zip`
-- After downloading or cloning the repository, unzip the dataset inside the `data/` folder.
+- After downloading or cloning the repository, unzip the dataset.
 You should have a CSV file, e.g., `enron_spam_data.csv`.

 **Instructions to use the dataset:**
 1. Ensure the CSV is located at: `data/enron_spam_data.csv`.